 Retailers interested in participating in the program can contact Ryan Anderson at (773) 878-7378 or by emailing us at email@example.com with a subject line of “MGG Retailer Program.”

 Midwest Grows Green: Guide for Participating Retailers

-This guide contains instructions and guidelines for retailers participating in the MWGG Point-of-Purchase pilot program.
+This guide contains instructions and guidelines for retailers participating in the MGG Point-of-Purchase pilot program.
 If you are a retailer interested in the program, follow this link to learn more.

 Eco-Friendly Lawn Care Product Catalog for Retailers

 This catalog lists products that meet MPAC’s standards to qualify for use with the Eco-Friendly shelf tags.
 Retailers may also consult this guide to find ideas for new products to stock that may appeal to environmentally-conscious consumers.